-Student-athletes will recorded their study hall hours in the sign-in book located the ASC, as well keep as personal log sheets which will be submitted to the Head Coach at the end of each week.
+Student-athletes will recorded their study hall hours in the sign-in book located the ARC, as well keep as personal log sheets which will be submitted to the Head Coach at the end of each week.
 A study hall "week" will start on Tuesday and end on Monday.

 Penalties for Missed Study Hall Hours